dxw/tech-team-rfcs/rfc-087-use-libraries-where-possible.md

 it is not an effective use of time to check the quality of dependencies of our dependencies, unless there is reason to suspect problems.

+Another good proxy measure is who else uses the package.
+For instance, if it's used by an established system like Rails, then that's a good indicator of its quality.

 ## Next steps

 We could look at automating these checks as part of our build